Erudika/paraio.org/src/monolite/partials/005-config.md

 Once deployed, Para will initialize itself by loading the default configuration file `reference.conf`.
 To load your own configuration you need to set one of the following system properties:

-- `config.resource` specifies a resource name - not a basename, i.e. application.conf not application
+- `config.resource` specifies a resource name - not a basename, i.e. 'application.conf' and not 'application'
-- `config.file` specifies a filesystem path, again it should include the extension, not be a basename
+- `config.file` specifies a filesystem path, again it should include the file extension
 - `config.url` specifies the URL from which to load the config file

 You need to set these properties before calling `Para.initialize()` or at the startup of your servlet container.
 If you have a file called `application.conf` or `application.json` on the classpath, Para will pick it up automatically.

+> **Important:** In a production environment, set `para.app_secret_key` to some randomly generated secret string.
+> This is important for securing your server because this secret key is used for signing and verifying authentication tokens.

 Here's a list of all configuration properties that can be set in the config file: